PortSwigger/ai-prompt-fuzzer/README.md

 * The tool highlights rows in yellow where a potential break is detected, making it easier to spot unusual behaviour.
 #### Manual Analysis:
 * Review each highlighted response to evaluate potential risks or issues manually.
+* It is recommended to review all results (including those with False Potential Break) to understand the behaviour of the utilized AI Model.
 * Document findings and rerun tests with modified payloads if needed to further investigate anomalies.

 Here is a tutorial video (click to watch in Youtube):